 Qualifications & Skills

-You should have at least three solid years experience in creating design systems for medium-to-large websites for a range of client types (nonprofits, universities, and small businesses ideal but not mandatory).
+You should have at least five solid years experience in creating design systems for medium-to-large websites for a range of client types (nonprofits, universities, and small businesses ideal but not mandatory).
 You should be well versed in using Sketch, Illustrator, and Photoshop.
 You need to know how to design for different breakpoints for mobile responsive designs.

 You should be familiar with WordPress.
 Knowledge of other CMSes is ok instead … the goal is for you to have a general understanding of how CMSes work and some of the issues that can come up in designing for a site running on a CMS.